lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

 - **Separation of Concerns**: Quote generation (platform attestation) is separate from App Key certification (workload identity)
 - **No Periodic Polling**: Unlike traditional Keylime, agents aren't continuously monitored; verification happens on-demand per attestation request
 - **Agent Registration Model**: Agents register with the Keylime Registrar (persistent storage) but are not registered with the Keylime Verifier (on-demand lookup only)
+- **Mobile Location Verification**: When mobile geolocation is detected in the TPM quote, the verifier calls the mobile location verification microservice to verify the device location via CAMARA APIs; attestation fails if location verification fails

 This flow provides hardware-backed identity attestation where the SPIRE Agent proves its identity using the TPM, and the SPIRE Server verifies this proof through the Keylime Verifier before issuing credentials.